 Patients interested in neck contouring who have good skin elasticity may be candidates for liposuction without neck muscle tightening or neck skin removal.
 This version of the procedure is most ideal for patients 50 and younger.
 After the fat has been suctioned away, the skin will retract on its own and the neck will appear trimmer.
 Neck liposuction can also remove excess fat to eliminate a double chin.
 This cosmetic procedure is usually performed through tumescent liposuction, which involves the use of a medicated liquid below the skin to cause a firming of the fatty tissue for easier removal.

-Healing and Post-Operative Care Following Neck Lift
+Healing and Post-Operative Care Following our Chin Lift

-The recovery period for a neck lift is generally 5-7 days in most cases.
+The recovery period is generally 5-7 days in most cases.
 If the neck cosmetic surgery was performed in conjunction with other procedures, like a facelift, the healing time might be longer.
-Patients may notice area bruises and swelling in the days following the neck lift, which should subside in a week or so.
+Patients may notice area bruises and swelling in the days following the lift, which should subside in a week or so.
 Any discoloration or surgical incisions in the neck area can be covered with approved cosmetics and clothing after Dr. Wulc deems it to be safe.
 The neck may feel tight and slightly stiff for the next few weeks, but the sensations will gradually fade as results emerge, and ultrasonic techniques that we employ in our office can help soften this stiffness.